erencansever/Heavy-Footbal-Bets-Anomalies/README.md

 ---

 ## Project Overview
-This project explores the relationship between betting market expectations and real match outcomes in 5 major European football leagues to look for an answer to the widespread speculations about rigged referees, match fairness, and potential suspicious matches, the project aims to investigate how strongly-backed teams perform relative to the probabilities implied by bookmaker odds.
+This project explores the relationship between betting market expectations and real match outcomes in 5 major European football leagues to look for an answer to the widespread speculations about rigged referees, match fairness, and potential suspicious matches, the project aims to investigate how "stronger" teams perform relative to the bookmaker odds.

 Using multi season, real world football datasets, we try to examine whether teams that experience significant support in the betting markets (measured through opening and closing odds movement) tend to meet, exceed, or underperform their expected probabilities.
 Since actual bet volume is not publicly available, line movement serves as a practical proxy for identifying the “heavily-backed side.”